EveV1/HW_course3_week4/README.md

 I choosed to treat meanFreq variables as mean variables.

 It selects all variables which contains "mean" or "std".

 Selected dataset contains 79 variabels with "mean" or "std" and variables "activity" and "subject".

 ### Uses descriptive activity names to name the activities in the data set
+It replaces variables "activity" values with activity names in "labels" using "activity" values as index in "labels".

-Appropriately labels the data set with descriptive variable names.
+### Appropriately labels the data set with descriptive variable names.
+It replaces following abbreviations:
+* Acc with  _Accelerometer
+* Gyro with _Gyroscope
+* t with time_domain_
+* f with frequency_domain_
+* Mag with _Magnitude

+It changes some spelling marks to make it easier to read long names.

+### data set with the average of each variable for each activity and each subject.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.